 Since both the steps to implement and currently supported features are identical, they share the same instructions (henceforth referred to only Syncro integration in this article for simplicity).

-The Syncro integration with CloudRadial is in beta and is an evolving work in progress.
 Currently, CloudRadial fully supports the Syncro API including the following features:

 - Selection of Syncro as a supported PSA